jOoPs157/PayCheck/README.md

-# PayCheck
+DayZ Epoch - PayCheck mod (SingleCoin version)

-DayZ Epoch - PayCheck mod
+gives player coins for playing - amount of given coins and timerinterval can be set in init.sqf